GoogleCloudPlatform/datashare-toolkit/api/SPOT_SERVICE_README.md

 ### Service Account

-CDS API Spot service is a trusted application that makes authorized API calls to your GCP project service(s).
+DS API Spot service is a trusted application that makes authorized API calls to your GCP project service(s).
 The application requires a [GCP service account](https://cloud.google.com/iam/docs/service-accounts) with the appropriate permissions enabled.
 These permissions have been aggregated into a custom role that is associated to a service account.
 The custom role and associated permissions are defined in [here](./config/cds-api-spot-mgr-role-definition.yaml)

 #### Setup Service Account